Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 #### Modify original SG.
-The original Security group allowed traffic to your Gitpod IP address on port 4567, we can now add a setting and allow traffic to our security group that we just created, port 4567 as well, description: Cruddur ALB. **You could delete the previous rule.**
+The original Security group allowed traffic to your Gitpod IP address on port 4567, we can now add a setting and allow traffic to our security group that we just created, port 4567 as well, description: Cruddur ALB. <br />
+**You may delete the previous rule as it is not necessary anymore.**

 ### Create a Target Groups
 Frontend TG <br />